pocon/Computer-Club/2013/Start-Here.md

   - You can then copy back the files you originally had, but please note that this will decrease the amount of space available to your virtual Linux installation

 2. Go to the S-Drive and Locate the "Computer Club" Folder:
   - Copy both of the files in that folder onto your USB drive.
-It doesn't really matter where you put it
+It doesn't really matter where you put it.
+If you know what you're doing, get the VirtualBox installer straight from virtualbox.org.
   - Note: This could take some time, do only at a time in which the computers are not busy
   - Note: The permissions and access to the Computer Club folder have not been setup yet.
 The final disk image has now been built after being tweaked due to issues with VirtualBox.
 However, further testing needs to be done.
 The updated copy hasn't been pushed to the S: drive yet either.
 Updates will be posted to github and to the mailing list when stuff happens.